specgen-io/docs/spec/format.md

 | name | Name of the specification, should be in [kebab-case](http://wiki.c2.com/?KebabCase) |
 | version | Version of the specification |

-## HTTP
+## HTTP Endpoints

 HTTP endpoints are defined in `http` section of the spec.
 Endpoints are grouped in APIs.
-APIs are used in code generation and should bundle together related operations.
+APIs are used in code generation and should bundle together related endpoints.
 The API name should be in [snake_case](https://en.wikipedia.org/wiki/Snake_case).

 ## Models